 For more information about these agencies, please click on the above links.

-2013 IMPACT FUND GRANTEES
+2014 IMPACT AND INNOVATION FUND GRANTEES

 PJ Library: Strengthen the identities of Jewish families and their relationships to the Jewish community by offering free, high quality Jewish books and music to families raising Jewish children ages six months through eight years.